MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision.md

 ---

 # Provision a new learning pathways solution
-Organizations that that don’t have learning pathways provisioned in their tenant can use the Microsoft 365 look book service to add the multilingual learning pathways solution.
+Organizations that that don’t have learning pathways provisioned in their tenant can use the SharePoint look book service to add the multilingual learning pathways solution.
 With this option, the learning pathways SharePoint template is translated into nine languages and can be used with a minimum of modification.

 > [!IMPORTANT]
 > If you already have learning pathways provisioned in your tenant, it's recommended that you [update](custom_update.md) learning pathways.
 If you install a new instance of learning pathways, you will need to manually transfer any customizations from the existing site to the new site.